-The chiropractic approach to better health is to locate and remove interference (subluxations) from your nervous system.
-With improved spinal function, there is an improved nervous system function.
-The goal of the chiropractor is to remove interference that may be impairing normal health through specific chiropractic adjustments, allowing your body to heal itself.
+The chiropractic approach to better health is to locate and treat insults to your spinal and nervous system function.
+With improved spinal function, there is improved nervous system function.
+The goal of the chiropractor is to remove the irritation that may be impairing normal health through specific chiropractic adjustments, allowing your body to heal itself.

 A healthy spine and a healthy lifestyle are your keys to optimal health!

 While we do quickly and effectively eliminate back and neck pain, it’s not the only goal.
 The objective is to restore and optimize human health.
 In fact, according to a statement from The Association of Chiropractic Colleges, “The purpose of chiropractic is to optimize health.”